Chingri Maacher Malaikari (Jumbo Shrimps in Cream of Coconut)

-Chingri Maacher Malaikari is an old Bengali Classics.
-I have grown up in this East Indian State (West Bengal), having to eat (and loving every bite and moment of it) this simply marvelous dish in every special occasions, be it be a birthday, or a houseful evening guests.
-My dad would have to go to the Sunderbans for work, and we all waited till late night knowing that he would get the fresh jumbo prawns/shrimps and next day would be the grandiose Chingri maacher malaikari.
+Chingri Maacher Malaikari is a signature dish from Bengal.
+Golda Chingri or jumbo prawns are cooked in a spiced creamy sauce made with thick coconut milk.
+I have grown up in this East Indian State (West Bengal), having to eat (and loving every bite and moment of it) this simply marvelous dish in every special occasions, be it be a birthday, or an evening with guests.

-Here I am sharing with you the way my mom always cooked chingri maacher malaikari.
+Here I am sharing with you the way my mom always cooked Chingri Maacher Malaikari.

 Ingredients: